 An important characteristic of administrative overheads is that they are usually constant.
 They are not affected by changes in the volume of production, sales, or other factors.

-Some of the office and administrative expenses (overheads) are listed below:
+Examples of office and administrative overheads are listed below:

 1. Indirect Materials

-(a).
-Salaries and allowances or fees of director, managers, managerial staff, accounts staff, secretary and the staff and all those who are connected with the office.
+- Salaries and allowances or fees for directors, managers, managerial staff, accounts staff, secretaries, and the staff associated with the office

-(c).
-Salaries and allowances of a legal adviser, his staff and other allied expenses.
+- Salaries and allowances of a legal adviser, their staff, and other allied expenses

 3. Indirect Expenses

-(d).
-Repairs and maintenance of office building, etc.
+- Repairs and maintenance for office buildings, etc.

-From the above, it is clear that, as the Institute of Cost and Management Accountants, England has defined, Administrative Overheads as “the cost of formulating the policy, directing the organization and controlling the operations of an undertaking, which is not related directly to research, development, production, distribution or selling activity or function.”
+Administrative overheads are the cost of formulating the policy, directing the organization, and controlling the operations of an undertaking, which are not related directly to research, development, production, distribution, or selling activities or functions.